What we do

 EchoStars Inc was established for the purpose of raising funds to give to the Bangladesh NGO Society for Lowest Urban Mass (SLUM), to complete the construction of the Bright Stars School (BSS) in the Vatara Slum District of Dhaka, in Bangladesh.
 Up until August 2014 EchoStars worked exclusively with SLUM to provide funding for the schools construction and to develop other support programs to help the students and their families live a sustainable lifestyle.

 2014 saw the school construction completed with a comprehensive and fully functioning primary education program for its 150 ultra poor children who live in grossly underprivileged conditions.

 With a major corporate donor offering financial stability to the school BSS will begin its 2015 school year with 200 students.

 Rose Figtree, the founder of EchoStars has been travelling to Dhaka for many years and decided to start EchoStars as her way of helping in a lasting way.
 Through her travels she realized that no matter how overwhelming the issue of world poverty is for people living in developed countries, when you see it up close in the flesh the need to help cannot be ignored.

 Without the desensitising effect of television the connection to the gross level of poverty that exists makes you realise that whatever you do is going to be better than doing nothing.
 So began EchoStars as her way of helping in a very tangible way.

-- Michael Williams is recently retired from a life in teaching as a Career Counsellor.
+- Michael Williams – retired secondary school Career Counsellor.
 He is committed to EchoStars goal in providing opportunity through education.